 To hold the prime spot, the station gave them a deadline to be ready with the first program.
 Wanda needed a little over $10,000 to acquire the necessary equipment.
 Within days, a member of her church received an extra unexpected bonus at her job.
 She wrote a check for $10,000 and handed it to Wanda.

 Flames of Fire Church and its television ministry have been in operation for eleven years.
 Flames of Fire Broadcast recently expanded its viewership when Alpha and Omega broadcasting kazq32.1 Albuquerque invited Wanda to join its program schedule.
 “Not one time have I struggled to pay the rent, the expenses of the television ministry, or fund anything in ministry.
 If God has told you to do something, he pays his bills.
 You’ve got to take a step of faith, and I took a big step of faith,” said Wanda.

 The heartbeat of her ministry is found in a chorus an African missionary taught her early in her ministry.

 O to be his hand extended

 So that others will know and be blessed

-“I just to be his hand extended,” said Wanda.
+“I just want to be his hand extended,” said Wanda.
 “Not trying to build my ministry, but build his ministry.
 I don’t care if anybody ever really knows who I am.
-I just want to be his hand extended so lives can be blessed, changed, delivered and set free by that precious wonderful name of Jesus.”
+I just want to be his hand extended, so lives can be blessed, changed, delivered, and set free by the precious, wonderful name of Jesus.”